Rural Residency Planning and Development Program

-- Schools of allopathic and osteopathic medicine
+- Graduate medical education consortiums, including schools of allopathic medicine and osteopathic medicine

-Either the applicant or the consortium’s primary training partner must be located in a rural area.
+The applicant organization or the primary rural training partner(s) where greater than 50% of rural training will occur must be located in a rural area.

-Award ceiling: $750,000
+Award ceiling: $750,000 over the entire

 Project period: 3 years

-Estimated number of awards: 28
+Estimated number of awards: 15

-Estimated total program funding: $21,000,000
+Estimated total program funding: $11,250,000

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.